MSc in

 Full time

-* EU and international students tuition fee per year.
-EU students - see Program Tuition Fees section for fee reduction scholarship.
-UK students tuition fee per year - £14,100.
+* EU and international student tuition fee per year.
+UK student tuition fee per year - £16,100

 Introduction